 Motivated sellers want to shed their property.
 Some are on the edge of foreclosure.
 Others inherited the property, but they live in another state.
 Still others need the equity so that they can buy a new home in another location.
 Whatever their motivation, they are looking for a quick closing, and that’s what a cash buyer’s offer can do.

 According to the study cited earlier, in the first quarter of 2016, cash buyers paid 23 percent less per square foot than buyers who financed their house.
 Some of them might be flippers out to make a quick buck by buying fixer-uppers, but I believe a majority offered better value to the motivated sellers.

-When Rob and I started house hunting, we put in offers on half a dozen properties that either weren’t accepted, or else received counter offers that didn’t fit our budget.
+When Rob and I started house hunting, we put in offers on half a dozen properties that either weren’t accepted or received counteroffers didn’t fit our budget.
 But we eventually found a motivated seller.
 He was a real estate investor looking to liquidate immediately.
 We visited the house two days after it came on the market, and we put in a lowball offer.

-We did not expect the offer to be accepted. but when we told him it was a cash offer and that we only needed a three-day contingency period, the seller accepted it.
+We didn’t expect the offer to be accepted. but when we told him it was a cash offer and that we only needed a three-day contingency period, the seller accepted it.

 Then You Buy a House

 The closing process for a cash purchase is fast.
 We wired earnest money to an escrow account, then we inspected the home to be sure we hadn’t missed any problems.

 Since we did not hire a buyer’s agent, we hired a real estate lawyer to review the contract with us before the closing.
 He pointed out our original offer included appliances.
 But the contract they sent to us did not include appliances, and we negotiated a discount.
 Having cash did not make us real estate experts, and I’m thankful that we hired the lawyer.